 What theatre is Company of Heroes 3 set in?

-We've only seen the Italy, and it seems massive.
+We've only seen Italy, and it seems massive.
 I played through a small slice where I had to take Monte Cassino, giving me a road to Rome, but along with my main objective were countless other battles, side missions and territory to conquer.
 What I could have done in four hours took me 11.

 What Company of Heroes 3 factions will be playable?